Strategic Priority 5: PASAI Secretariat capable of supporting Pacific SAIs

 Strategies for common methodologies

-The PASAI Secretariat will work with SAI Heads to agree, where possible, appropriate strategies and plans for moving towards common audit methodologies, focusing initially on performance auditing methodologies (as there is greater potential to move more quickly to harmonize regional approaches), while not neglecting financial audit methodologies.
+The PASAI Secretariat will work with SAI Heads to agree, where possible, appropriate strategies and plans for moving towards common audit methodologies, focusing initially on performance auditing methodologies (as there is greater potential to move more quickly to harmonise regional approaches), while not neglecting financial audit methodologies.

 Establishment of the PASAI website